KaungKZ/ExploreMars/README.md

 ## Project Description

-ExploreMars will let the users know the temperatures, Mars planet summary and random rover images on mars by selecting three different options.
+Users will be able to choose between weather of mars, Mars planet summary and random images on mars taken by rovers.

 ## What is your motivation for creating this project?